YosysHQ/nextpnr/docs/archapi.md

 ### BelBucketId getBelBucketForBel(BelId bel) const

-Returns the bucket for a particular BEL.
+Returns the bucket for a particular bel.

 ### BelBucketId getBelBucketForCell(IdString cell\_type) const

-Returns the BEL bucket for a particular cell type.
+Returns the bel bucket for a particular cell type.

 ### const\_range\<BelId\> getBelsInBucket(BelBucketId bucket) const

-Return the list of BELs within a bucket.
+Return the list of bels within a bucket.

 Placer Methods
 --------------

 ### bool isValidBelForCellType(IdString cell\_type, BelId bel) const

-Returns true if the given cell can be bound to the given BEL.
+Returns true if the given cell can be bound to the given bel.
 This check should be fast, compared with isValidBelForCell.
 This check should always return the same value regardless if other cells are placed within the fabric.

 ### bool isValidBelForCell(CellInfo \*cell, BelId bel) const

-Returns true if the given cell can be bound to the given BEL, considering other bound resources.
-For example, this can be used if there is only a certain number of different clock signals allowed for a group of BELs.
+Returns true if the given cell can be bound to the given bel, considering other bound resources.
+For example, this can be used if there is only a certain number of different clock signals allowed for a group of bels.

 ### bool isBelLocationValid(BelId bel) const